petervukovic/VivantForce-Referral-Tracker/README.md

 Four general sources are recognized:

-1. A custom-tagged visit (`window.location.href` has one of the recognized  `utm_source` parameters )
+1. A Custom visit (page URL has one of the valid `utm_source` parameters)
-2. Direct visit (`document.referrer` is blank, i.e. the user typed in the address to access the site)
-3. Organic visit (`document.referrer` exists, but isn't the same as host specified in `track()`, i.e. the user came to our site via a link on another site)
+2. Organic visit (`document.referrer` exists, but isn't the same as host specified in `track()`, i.e. the user came to our site via a link on another site)
+3. Direct visit (`document.referrer` is blank, i.e. the user typed in the address to access the site)
-4. Internal visit (`document.referrer` exists and has the same host as specified in `track()`, which means the user is browsing the site)
+4. Internal visit (`document.referrer` host is the same as the host being tracked, i.e. the user is browsing the site)

-Only first 3 sources are captured and stored as a `vf_track` tag in local storage, that can be read at any time via `VF_Track.getTag()`
+Custom and Organic visits are further analyzed to determine the proper `source` and `subsource` based on mappings in `CustomSource` and `OrganicSource` classes.
+Direct visits are simply reported as source='Website' and subsource='Other/None'.
+Internal visits are recognized but not tagged, they are simply skipped (as we are not interested in internal sources).

+## Removing the tag ##

+If, for any reason, you need to remove the tag from local storage, call `VF_Track.removeTag()`

 ### Testing ###